Mrucznik/texture-studio-api/README.md

 # API for Texture Studio

+API for managing Texture Studio server.

 ## Installation

-First, you need to install ProtocolBuffers 3.0.0-beta-3 or later.
+You need to install ProtocolBuffers 3.0.0-beta-3 or later.
 ```shell script
 mkdir tmp
 cd tmp